-- Donor agreements donors may impose conditions on the use of their funding in the contracts signed with them, such as procurement approach, record-keeping and reporting formats.
-Any conditions that impact on partners should be included in the PFA. - Due diligence the conclusions of the due diligence should be factored into the requirements placed on partners.
+- Donor agreements donors may impose conditions on the use of their funding in the contracts signed with them e.g. procurement approach, record keeping, reporting formats.
+Any conditions that impact on partners should be included in the PFA; - Due diligence the conclusions of the due diligence should be factored into the requirements placed on partners.
 For instance, if the partner is particularly weak in one or more areas, more frequent financial or other reporting may be required.